pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 ![fork-join](https://raw.githubusercontent.com/pluralsight/guides/master/images/fd7505bb-3285-409d-b9ab-810ed9975c25.gif)

-To perform this parallel execution, the framework uses a pool of threads, with a number of threads equal to the number of processors available to the Java Virtual Machine (JVM) by default.
+To execution the tasks in parallel, the framework uses a pool of threads, with a number of threads equal to the number of processors available to the Java Virtual Machine (JVM) by default.

 Each thread has its own double-ended queue (deque) to store the tasks that will execute.